Sitecore/Windows-Terminal-DevEx-improvements/README.md

 # Troubleshooting

 1. Check env variables
 The profile file is relying on the env variable **POSH_THEMES_PATH**.
 This one should have been provided and filled during the installation process.
-The theme path should point to: C:\Users\<username>\AppData\Programs\oh-my-posh\themes
+The theme path should point to: C:\Users\<username>\AppData\Programs\oh-my-posh\themes.
 If it still does not find your theme path you can change the Microsoft.PowerShell_profile.ps1 file and use the absolute path in line 7.
 That should be C:\Users\<username>\AppData\Local\Programs\oh-my-posh\themes

 2. Restart terminal
 especially when env variable changes are made, you need to restart the terminal application.